techcnet/DebugModeSwitch/README.md

 Please note that this module doesn't replace the real debug mode in the configuration file **/site/config.php**.
 With this module you will not receive any errors/notices/warnings like in the real debug mode.
 It serves only to bypass the restriction to install modules.

 ## Installation
 To install this module you have to enable the real debug mode.
 After installation you should deactivate debug mode again.
 To enable the real debug mode, download **/site/config.php** via FTP and open it in a text editor.
 Look for a line where you can find **$config->debug = false;**, change it to **$config->debug = true;**, save the file and upload it again.
-After module installation, change it back to **$config->debug = false;**.
+After module installation change it back to **$config->debug = false;**.

 !["Real Debug Mode"](https://tech-c.net/site/assets/files/1214/debug-mode.jpg)

-For any future module installations you just enable and deactivate the debug mode in the module settings like described below.
+For all future module installations, you just have to enable the debug mode in the module settings like described below.
+After installation, you should deactivate it in the same way.

 ## Settings
 The settings for this module are located in the menu Modules=>Configure=>DebugModeSwitch.